 The ECB is still actively engaged in quantitative easing, but it has reduced the monthly pace of purchases.
 Recent statements by officials suggest they are leaning toward letting the current program expire in September.
 Since mid-December, Germany’s 10-year yield is up 40 bps (more than doubled), and France’s 10-year yield is up more than 30 bps.
 Over that same timeframe, the 10-year Treasury yield rose 35 bps, which was attributable to both selling pressure from global markets and higher market inflation expectations post-tax reform.

 This market overview is provided by ALM First Financial Advisors, LLC, the investment advisor for Trust for Credit Unions.
-Read more from ALM about inflation expectations and overall market trends at Trust.com.
+Read more from ALM First about the latest economic data releases and overall market trends at Trustcu.com.